 Best for: Any team with high meeting volume (sales, recruiting, customer success).
 Pricing: Free tier; Teams plan from $16/seat/mo.
 Limitation: Narrow use case.
 Not a general HR or admin tool – think of it as a complement to your HR stack, not a replacement for anything substantive.

-How to Build Your Business Automation Stack
+How to Sequence Your Business Automation Stack

 For a deeper look at how to evaluate and structure automation vendors, see our AI automation service guide – which covers the full service selection process from brief to delivery.